Roy-SR-007/Roy-SR-007.github.io/_pages/about.md

 I am a freshman pursuing Master of Science (MSc.) in Statistics Hons. in [Department of Statistics](https://www.caluniv.ac.in/academic/Statistics.html) at University of Calcutta.
 Before joining, University of Calcutta, I completed my graduation (BSc.) in Statistics Hons. from the [Department of Statistics](https://www.sxccal.edu/b-sc-statistics-department/), St.Xavier's College (Autonomous), Kolkata (2018-2021).

 I take major interest in both theoretical as well as applied topics of Statistics and Probability.
 Few of the topics on which I have worked previously (both research and practical interest) includes, *Stochastic Processes*, *Random Walks*, *Markov Chains*, *Designs of Experiment* and the broad avenue of *Computational Statistics*.
 Along with *Machine Learning* and *Data Science*, I also work in one of the broad domains of *Quantum Cryptography* - *Mutually Unbiased Bases (MUBs)*.

+# Experiences

+* Sep 23, 2021 - Present : Research Intern in Applied Statistics Unit at ISI Kolkata, working on Mutually Unbiased Bases (MUBs) focussing on various constructions using combinatorial designs.

+* May 05 - Jul 31, 2021 : Project Intern in Quality Department at Tata Electronics, involved in a project that mainly concerns to the broad avenue of Data Analytics and Process Optimization, May 05 - July 31, 2021.

+* May 29 - Aug 16, 2020 : Summer Intern in Applied Statistics Unit at ISI Kolkata, studied certain applications in the broad avenue of Machine Learning and Statistics, mainly focussing on the COVID-19 data.

+* May 14 - Jun 28, 2019 : Summer Intern in Applied Statistics Unit at ISI Kolkata, having worked in the broad area of handling statistical data.
+The title of my work was *Analysis of Indian Parliamentary Election Results in 2019*.